University Counseling Center Team

 Case Manager, Licensed Independent Social Worker

-She has spent the last seven years providing case management and individual therapy services to forensic patients.
+She has spent the last seven years providing care management and individual therapy services to forensic patients.
 Cathy additionally has experience in hospice, foster care, college counseling, community mental health, and family medical clinics.
 Cathy has completed DBT training and has facilitated various mindfulness and skills groups which she enjoys.

 Cathy was a Work Study Student and Social Work Intern for the University of Toledo Counseling Center beginning in 2009.
 In 2011 Cathy completed her internship and received her master's degree in Social Worker.
 Currently, she is enrolled in Educational Psychology doctoral program at the University of Toledo.
 In her free time, she enjoys spending time with family, walking in the park, and cooking.